 A. All visitors must report to the Main Office upon arrival, sign the visitor’s registration and obtain a visitor’s badge that must be worn throughout the visit and returned upon departure.

 B. Visitors attending school functions that are open to the public and

 held outside regular school hours, such as PTO meetings, concerts, or public gatherings, are not required to register.

-C. Parents or residents who wish to observe a classroom while school is in session are required to arrange such visits in advance with the principal and classroom teacher(s) so that class disruption is kept to a minimum.
+C. Parents or residents who wish to observe a classroom while school is in session are required to seek approval of the building principal and arrange such visits in advance with the principal and classroom teacher(s) so that class disruption is kept to a minimum.

 D. Teachers are expected to not take class time to discuss individual matters with visitors.

 F. All visitors are expected to abide by the rules for Public Conduct on School Property contained in this Code of Conduct.